최대한 자제하려고 하는데 싱거우면 맛이 안나서 자꾸 소금을 쓰게되네요

 ==============

-Use roasted salt or solar salt.
+It is used as roasted salt or solar salt.

-Eat the meat with some coarse salt.
+I also eat meat with slightly coarse salt.